-The inside of the mouth, the pharynx and the tongue became bloody and the exhalation was unnatural and smelly.
+The inside of the mouth, the pharynx, and the tongue became bloody and the breath was unnatural and smelly.

-After the above initial symptoms, sneezing and hoarseness in the voice followed, and then the disease went down from the head to the chest causing a strong cough.
+After the above initial symptoms, sneezing and hoarseness in the voice followed, and then the disease went down from the head to the chest causing a harsh cough.

-Reaching the stomach, the illness caused nausea and vomiting of bile, while people who had a tendency to vomit but could not, had strong convulsions.
+Reaching the stomach, the illness caused nausea and vomiting of bile while people who had a tendency to vomit but could not had severe convulsions.